yifso/nteract/docs/creating-data-visualizations-in-nteract.md

 With so many visualization options available in nteract, which should you use?
 Here's a handy guide to help you choose.

-- If you're planning on publishing your notebook or exporting it to a static format, you should use matplotlib or any other language-specific plotting tool.
+- If you're planning on publishing your notebook or exporting it to a static format, you should use Matplotlib or any other language-specific plotting tool.
 - If you already know what kind of data visualization you want to create and visualization format you want to use and you're familiar with Plotly, you should use the Plotly transform.
 - If you're looking to use the visualizations for exploratory purposes, don't have any custom needs for your visualization, and are sharing your notebooks with others using nteract, you should use the Data Explorer.